 With seven ingredients and easy to assemble instructions, including a simple prep ahead option, this is a weeknight dream come true.
 Much like my recipe for Supreme Shredded Nachos, this one is flavorful, fun and family approved!

 Below is an overview of what you will need to make Taco Stuffed shells.

 Ground Beef: I use a lean ground beef, but you could use ground or shredded chicken, turkey, or plant-based protein if you wanted.

-Jumbo Stuffed Shells: If you can’t find jumbo shells, you could use manicotti or cannelloni, but I would cut them into 2 inch sections.
-The manicotti tend to be thicker and larger.
+Jumbo Stuffed Shells: If you can’t find jumbo shells, you could use manicotti or cannelloni, but I would cut them into 2-inch sections.
+The manicotti tends to be thicker and larger.

 Shredded Cheese: I generally use Mexican shredded, but Colby-Jack works too.